adnansiddiquei/pgpy/README.md

 my_schema.delete(cascade=True)
 ```

-To create a new table called from a pandas DataFrame (called 'new_table') inside this schema, use the following notation:
+To create a new table from a pandas DataFrame (say, called 'new_table') inside this schema, use the following notation:
 ```
 my_schema['new_table'] = new_table
 ```
-If a table already exists inside the 'my_schema' schema called 'new_table' then it will be deleted and replacesd by the new DataFrame.
+If a table already exists inside the 'my_schema' schema called 'new_table' then it will be deleted and replaced by the new DataFrame.

 ### The table class
 To access any data inside any tables, you need to create a table class: